tgrasty/CSCI574-Machine-Learning/README.md

 run and execute [Jupyter notebooks](https://www.dataquest.io/blog/jupyter-notebook-tutorial/).
 In general, you need to complete the following 4 steps.

-1. Download and install a Python Distribution, such as Anaconda or Enthought python distributions, that includes support for Jupyter notebooks.
+1. Download and install Anaconda Python Distribution that includes support for running Jupyter notebooks and using the Scientific Python Library compute stack.
-2. Download and install a git client on your machine.
+2. Download and install a git client on your machine (if one is not already available).
-3. Clone the class repository.
+3. Clone the class repository using `git clone`
 4. Test out Python, running Jupyter notebooks, and that you can access and execute the course lecture notebooks with your system setup.